Saliency-Bench: A Comprehensive Benchmark for Evaluating Visual Explanations: A Comprehensive Benchmark for Evaluating Visual Explanations

-{\bfseries Nodule Classification Dataset (Nodule-XAI)} We constructed the nodule classification dataset from the LIDC-IDRI~\cite{armato2011lung}, which comprises thoracic computed tomography (CT) scans from lung cancer screenings annotated with lesion markers.
+{\bfseries Disease Risk Estimation Dataset (Disease-XAI)} We constructed the disease risk estimation dataset from the LIDC-IDRI~\cite{armato2011lung}, which comprises thoracic computed tomography (CT) scans from lung cancer screenings annotated with lesion markers.
 We converted the 3D nodule images into 2D by selecting the central slice along the z-axis and resizing it to 224×224 pixels.
 Up to four experienced thoracic radiologists provided annotations in XML format for each scan.
 The ground truth explanation was established by computing a consensus volume from these annotations, with a nodule considered \textit{positive} if agreed upon by at least 50\% of the radiologists.
 Conversely, \textit{negative} samples were derived by slicing surrounding areas without nodules.
-Post-preprocessing, the dataset includes 2,625 \textit{positive} nodule images and 65,505 \textit{negative} non-nodule images.
-The primary objective of utilizing this dataset is to determine the presence or absence of nodules in the images.
+Post-preprocessing, the dataset includes 2,625 \textit{positive} nodule images with human explanation annotations and 2625 \textit{negative} non-nodule images.
+The primary objective of utilizing this dataset is to determine the presence or absence of nodules.

-{\bfseries Tumor Classification Dataset (Tumor-XAI)} To construct our dataset, we sourced normal pancreas images from the Cancer Imaging Archive~\cite{roth2015deeporgan}.
+{\bfseries Cancer Diagnosis Dataset (Cancer-XAI)} We sourced normal pancreas images from the Cancer Imaging Archive~\cite{roth2015deeporgan}.
 Abnormal scans, featuring pancreatic tumors, were derived from the Medical Segmentation Decathlon dataset (MSD), where initial ground-truth annotations by a medical student were rigorously reviewed and refined by a skilled radiologist.
-The final dataset includes 281 \textit{positive} scans, identified by the presence of tumors, and 80 \textit{negative} scans without tumor indications.
+The final cancer diagnosis dataset includes 281 \textit{positive} scans, identified by the presence of tumors, and 80 \textit{negative} scans without tumor indications.
 In a preprocessing approach akin to that used for the LIDC-IDRI dataset, we converted the 3D scans into 2D slices by randomly selecting along the z-axis, thus setting the stage for a binary classification task to discern between \textit{positive} (tumorous) and \textit{negative} (normal) pancreatic samples.